 Coming to Ngoc Son Temple, visitors not only admire the magnificent architectural works in the traces of nostalgic time, watch the panoramic Hoan Kiem lake but also have the opportunity to learn about the culture as well as untold stories associated with the history of the temple.

+e.
 Ly Thai To flower garden and King Ly Thai To Monuments

-King Ly Thai To statue was set up in Ly Thai To flower garden and was built to commemorate King Ly Thai To – the first king of Ly dynasty, who moved the capital from Ninh Binh to Thang Long in 1010 (the previous name of Hanoi).
+King Ly Thai To statue was set up in Ly Thai To flower garden and was built to commemorate King Ly Thai To - the first king of the Ly dynasty, who moved the capital from Ninh Binh to Thang Long in 1010 (the previous name of Hanoi).
 The monument was inaugurated on October 7th, 2004 to celebrate the 50th anniversary of the liberation of the capital.

 Not only is the architectural value of history, flower gardens and monuments of King Ly Thai To is also a favorite destination for local people as well as tourists in the late afternoon.
 After visiting the Ngoc Son Temple, visitors can walk here to see the peaceful life of the capital, to feel a very different Hanoi rather than the image of common crowded and busy.

+f.
 Hoan Kiem Pedestrian Street

 Hoan Kiem Pedestrian Street is the street surround Hoan Kiem Lake.
-Despite having been officially opened for about three years, the walking street around Hoan Kiem Lake has become an ideal destination for most of the capital’s residents as well as tourists traveling to Hanoi in every weekend.
+Despite having been officially opened for about three years, the walking street around Hoan Kiem Lake has become an ideal destination for most of the capital's residents as well as tourists traveling to Hanoi every weekend.
 Ho Guom pedestrian street is opened from 19:00 on Friday to 24:00 on Sunday and the most crowded time is after about 7 pm on Saturday and Sunday.
 When the lights are up, the pedestrian street is immediately crowded with a lot of games, cultural activities, and plays which is really exciting and attractive.

 Best of all, there are many street music genres such as saxophone, flute, violin, EDM, rock, etc, make the street become a huge cultural space, where people will forget all the tired, worry, and bored of daily life and just relax the melodies of life